eshaiju/eshaiju.github.io/source/_posts/2016-02-15-rails-5-belongs-to-associations-default-to-required-true.markdown

 <div class='post'>
 	<div dir="ltr" style="text-align: left;" trbidi="on">
 	5.0.0.beta2 version is released.
-One of the change I noticed is <strong>belongs_to</strong> assosiation by default required is true, that means if you create a object by setting foreign key to be nil it will trow a <strong>must exist</strong> validation error.
+One of the change I noticed is <strong>belongs_to</strong> associations by default required is true, that means if you create a object by setting foreign key to be nil it will trow a <strong>must exist</strong> validation error.
 This change will have some impact if you are migrating an existing rails 4 application in to rails 5 and foreign key is not mandatory in your application.
 	<br/>
   For example, if your User model has city_id as forign key, then if you create user without adding city_id then rails 5 will trow validation error.
   {%codeblock user.rb%}